tarantool/tarantool/changelogs/unreleased/gh-7954-sort-spaces-in-snapshot-by-id.md

 ## feature/box

-* Now non-system spaces in a snapshot file are sorted by their id.
-All non-system spaces are stored after system spaces, as before (gh-7954).
+* Non-system spaces in a snapshot file are now sorted by their IDs.
+  As before, all non-system spaces are stored after system spaces (gh-7954).